kaylah176/Project_3/README.md

 # Project 3
 ## Project Overview:

 Project 3: Tokenization and Real Estate is an MVP which does the following: Enables transaction of an asset as an NFT.
-For this Minimum-Viable-Product, we set out to enable tokenization of real-estate (pulled from Zillow RapidAPI), where investors can own partial ownership of real-estate.
+For this Minimum-Viable-Product, we set out to enable tokenization of real-estate (pulled from Zillow RapidAPI), where investors can buy and sell assets as seamless as buying and selling securities on the stock market.

 ## Project Overview:
 ### The Current Problem: